 Lisa Spiro is the Treasurer of the Galactosemia Foundation.
 She graduated from the Florida Atlantic University with her masters in accounting after obtaining her undergraduate degree in accounting from the University of South Florida.
 Lisa has over 20 years accounting and finance experience and currently works as a Controller for a forensic healthcare company.

 Lisa lives in South Florida with her husband and three daughters.
 Lisa’s oldest daughter, Kayla is 23 years old and is a carrier.
 Her two younger daughters both have classic Galactosemia.
 Megan, who is 20, recently obtained her massage therapist license.
 Amanda is 18 and looking forward to her first year at Valencia College in Orlando.

-Nicole became a member of the Board in September of 2014.
+Nicole joined the board in 2014.
 She has attended both the Dallas and Orlando conferences and is looking forward to seeing everyone again in 2016.
 She and her husband Nick live in Latham, NY, and have three children, Noah, Joseph, and Reagan.
 Joseph was born in March of 2012, and diagnosed with classic Galactosemia at 5 days old.
 Like many he had a rough start, contracting meningitis at 9 days old, resulting in profound hearing loss in his left ear.
 Today he is doing wonderfully.
 He is currently in an integrated preschool classroom and receives speech three times per week.
 Her other two children do not have Galactosemia, they may or may not be carriers.